 - Ask your child to make a list of the things he’s worried about.
 Take time to discuss each issue on the list.

-If you talk with your child about moving schools, and let your child express his concerns or negative feelings, it’ll help you see the situation through your child’s eyes.
-Letting your child see how you you’re managing your own feelings about the move will be reassuring and will help your child get used to the change.
+If you talk with your child about moving schools, and let your child express her concerns or negative feelings, it’ll help you see the situation through your child’s eyes.
+Letting your child see how you’re managing your own feelings about the move will be reassuring and help your child get used to the change.

 Before moving schools: some practical tips